Skillz4Killz/gapi/README.md

-# gapi
+# gapi / gupi

 A TypeScript NodeJS API Wrapper for Guilded.gg API.

-> Currently pre v1.0.
+> Currently unstable and in active dev.
 Use with caution.

+> The name is gapi but silly google took that name so on npm we use gupi!

 # Design Goals